 The SANFL Next Step Program is designed to provide an opportunity to all junior and youth footballers to take the next step in their footy career.
 It is the perfect way for boys and girls to hone their skills under the guidance of SANFL qualified coaches at an elite venue.

-Keep an eye out here for future program dates.
+Keep an eye out here for April 2020 program details.